 16 April 2018: my IT-wizard nephew told me what BT servers were up to and fixed my email for me – thanks.
 He confirmed that BT call centres would not know how to fix it and so he saved me a lot of time and frustration.
 So much for BT call centres who are paid to do a job that they cannot do.

-26 April 2018: Facebook owner Mark Zuckerberg still declines to appear before the House of Commons Select Committee.
+26 April 2018: Facebook founder Mark Zuckerberg still declines to appear before the House of Commons Select Committee.
 Instead, Facebook’s chief technology officer acts dumb in front of them, repeatedly saying he does not know the answer to questions put to him.
+MPs considered Facebook’s chief technology officer’s evidence to be unsatisfactory and still want Zuckerberg to address them.
+It is unlikely that the young man has the experience to know what to do and will need to be advised in detail before he could accede to such a proposal.